redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10 WASM and Shared Memory.md

 }
 ```

-Other than representing a two-layer namespace, you are free to give the object properties any names you like.
-Whatever you choose however, always try to ensure that the names are self-documenting.
+Other than representing a two-layer namespace, you are free to give this object any property names you like.
+Whatever you choose however, try always to ensure that the names are self-documenting.

-* `host_env.math` points to JavaScript's entire mathematics library.
+* `hostEnv.math` points to JavaScript's entire mathematics library.
 So WebAssembly now has access to functions such as `sin`, `cos` or `ln`
-* `host_env.js.shared_mem` points to the host environment's block of linear memory.
+* `hostEnv.js.shared_mem` points to the host environment's block of linear memory.
 Both JavaScript and WebAssembly have full read/write access to this memory
-* `host_env.js.data_offset` identifies an arbitrary offset within shared memory at which the WebAssembly function `expensive_calc` will start to write is response data
+* `hostEnv.js.data_offset` identifies the offset within shared memory at which the WebAssembly function `expensive_calc` will start to write is response data

-Now all we need to do is pass this object to WebAssembly at the time we instantiate the module `some_module.wasm`.
+Now all we need to do is pass this object to WebAssembly at the time we instantiate the module.
 This coding assumes that:

 * The WebAssembly module being instantiated is called `some_module.wasm` and lives in the same directory as the currently executing JavaScript file
-* Once the WebAssembly module instantiated, we will call a function called `expensive_calc` that takes two `i32` values are arguments
+* Once the WebAssembly module has been instantiated, we will call a function called `expensive_calc` that takes two `i32` values are arguments
 * Function `expensive_calc` returns an `i32` value that indicates the number of bytes it wrote to shared memory

 At this point, it is worth providing two version of the code because there is a slight difference between running this code in NodeJS and running in a browser.

 #### Running in NodeJS
-NodeJS reads the `.wasm` file synchronously from the filesystem using `readFileSync`
+NodeJS reads the `.wasm` file synchronously from the filesystem using the imported function `readFileSync`

 ```javascript
 import { readFileSync } from 'fs'